 Where do our lecturersfit in this vision of the future?

-How Do I make otherspart of this shared future?
+How do I make otherspart of this shared future?

-Can we reach new target groups thanks to online teaching?
+Can we reach new target groups thanks to online or blended teaching?Â

 How many online courses willbe in our course program?